VoronManiac/V2.4-Aire/README.md

 ![](./images/AttachTop.jpg?raw=true)

-Inspect the magnet pockets for 3d print irregularities and trial fit the magnets.
+Inspect the magnet pockets for 3D print irregularities and trial fit the magnets.
 A piece of wax paper is a convenient separator between the magnets as they are glued in, allowing the cartridge to be pressed against the FilterMain/FilterTop assembly.
 Orient the magnet pairs so they attract, separated by the wax paper.
 When satisified with the fit add a drop of CA to glue the magnets into place.

 The RoboVac filter can be inserted with the extraction ribbon facing outwards or inwards.
 If facing outwards, it doesn't sit as flat under the foam prefilter and obstructs a small amount of the filter surface.
-My preferences is to install inwards in which case a small allen wrench can be inserted as shown to pry out the filter when it comes time for removal.
+My preference is to install inwards in which case a small Allen wrench can be inserted as shown to pry out the filter when it comes time for removal.

 ![](./images/InsertFilterTab.jpg?raw=true)